-FAMILY AND FILING ISSUES YES NO FAMILY AND FILING ISSUES (CONTINUED) YES NO Did you take the standard deduction of \$13,850 (single) or \$27,700 (MFJ) listed on Form 1040, Line 12?
+FAMILY AND FILING ISSUES YES NO Did you take the standard deduction of \$14,600 (single) or \$29,200 (MFJ) listed on Form 1040, Line 12?
 If so, consider whether bunching charitable contributions and/or certain expenses (e.g., medical expenses and property taxes) into one tax year may allow better itemization.
-Was there any AMT (Form 6251)?
-If so, consider the following: Review strategies to reduce AMT, such as minimizing large capital gains or lowering income by maxing out retirement contributions.
-If you paid a significant amount of AMT in 2022, check Form 8801 to see if you received a credit.
 Are you married and do you want to protect yourself against liability issues, have a large disparity between your incomes, have large itemized deductions, or have certain income-based student loans?
 If so, consider preparing your tax return as both MFJ and MFS to compare the net tax liabilities.
 MFS may generate a smaller tax liability.
-Did you owe more tax (Form 1040, Line 37) or did you receive a higher refund (Form 1040, Line 34) than expected?
-If so, determine if this is due to a unique circumstance (such as the sale of a highly appreciated investment) by comparing taxable income from the last two years' tax returns.
-Did you fail to withhold enough tax or did you underpay Are you recently divorced or has your spouse passed away recently?
-If so, review your filing status (top of Form 1040). estimates?
-If so, review Form 2210 and Form 1040, Line 38 to see the amount of the penalty.
+Are you recently divorced or has your spouse passed away recently?
+If so, review your filing status (top of Form 1040).
 Have you been divorced?
 If you entered into a divorce agreement after 12/31/2018, alimony is not deductible by the payor or taxable to the recipient.
 If you entered into a divorce agreement before 1/1/2019, alimony is deductible by the payor (Schedule 1, Line 19a) and taxable to the recipient (Schedule 1, Line 2a).
-INVESTMENT INCOME ISSUES YES NO Do you have dependents (first page of Form 1040)?
-If so, consider the following: If you have children under age 17 and your MAGI is below or within the phaseout range (starting at \$200,000 single or \$400,000 are dividends being reported (Form 1040, Lines 3a and 3b)?
-If so, reference Schedule B to understand which accounts are generating income, whether the interest is taxable or tax-exempt, and if the dividends are ordinary or qualified.
-MFJ), you may be able to claim the Child Tax Credit.
-If you paid expenses for the care of a qualifying individual (e.g., a dependent child under age 13) to enable you (and your spouse, if MFJ) to work or actively pursue work, you may qualify for the Child Is your earned income subject to Medicare tax (e.g., from wages or self-employment) above \$200,000 (single) or \$250,000 (MFJ)?
-If so, you may be subject to the Additional Medicare Tax of 0.9% (calculated on Form 8959). and Dependent Care Credit on Schedule 3, Line 2.
+Do you have dependents (first page of Form 1040)?
+If so, consider the following: ■ If you have children under age 17 and your MAGI is below or within the phaseout range (starting at \$200,000 single or \$400,000 MFJ), you may be able to claim the Child Tax Credit. ■ If you paid expenses for the care of a qualifying individual (e.g., a dependent child under age 13) to enable you (and your spouse, if MFJ) to work or actively pursue work, you may qualify for the Child and Dependent Care Credit on Schedule 3, Line 2.
 Are you (or your spouse or dependent children) in college?
-If so, consider the following: If MAGI is below \$90,000 (single) or \$180,000 (MFJ), check Schedule 3, Line 3 to see if the Lifetime Learning Credit has been Is your MAGI above \$200,000 (single) or \$250,000 (MFJ), and do you have significant Net Investment Income (calculated on Form 8960)?
-If so, you may be subject to the Net Investment Income Tax of 3.8%.
-If your MAGI is close to the thresholds, consider reduction strategies to avoid this surtax. claimed.
+If so, consider the following: If MAGI is below \$90,000 (single) or \$180,000 (MFJ), check Schedule 3, Line 3 to see if the Lifetime Learning Credit has been claimed.
 Credit is calculated on Form 8863.
 If MAGI is below \$90,000 (single) or \$180,000 (MFJ), check Form 1040, Line 29 to find if the refundable portion of American Opportunity Tax Credit has been claimed.
-Credit is calculated on Form 8863. (continue on next column) Were there any capital gains (or losses) reported (Form 1040, Line 7)?
-If so, see Schedule D, Line 13, for capital gain distributions.
-See Schedule D, Line 6 and Line 14, for short-term and long-term loss carryovers, ensuring that they have been carried over from previous tax returns.
+Credit is calculated on Form 8863. (continue on next column)